 Prepping PostgreSQL DB for Views, Tables, and Functions

 We need to make some changes to the database configuration which will enable the PostgreSQL integration to gather appropriate metrics.
-On PostgreSQL databases that are provisioned by VMware Data Services Manager, one method to do this is to exec onto the docker container running the database image, navigate to /bitnami/postgresql/data and make the changes to the postgresql.conf file located there.
+On PostgreSQL databases that are provisioned by VMware Data Services Manager, one method to do this is to SSH onto the database VM, and change directory to /opt/vmware/dbaas/data-mount/data.
+The required SSH privileges are available in the Provider UI.
+You may now make changes to the postgresql.conf file located in that directory.
 First, the following field must be modified to allow for any function tracking to happen.
 By default, it is set to none.

 track_functions = all